Aiven-Open/prometheus-exporter-plugin-for-opensearch/README.md

 #### Snapshot metrics

+By default, snapshot metrics are disabled.
 To enable exporting snapshot metrics use:
 ```
 prometheus.snapshots: true
 ```